janodvarko/harviewer/selenium/README.txt

 Run All Selenium Tests for HAR Viewer:
 --------------------------------------
-1) Set your HAR viewer server base path in config.php, e.g.:
+1) Set your HAR viewer server base path in selenium/tests/config.php, e.g.:
 $harviewer_base = "http://legoas/har/viewer/";

 HAR Viewer must be installed on your server in /har/viewer/ directory, e.g: http://<your-domain>/har/viewer/

-2) Run Selenium using:
+2) Go to the selenium directory and run Selenium using: start-server.bat
-selenium/start-server.bat

-3) Run PHP tests:
+3) Now go to the selenium/tests directory and run PHP tests: phpunit allTests.php
-selenium/tests/phpunit allTests.php